How Long Do Side Effects of MRI Contrast Last? Symptoms Explained

 Rest is also beneficial for the first few hours after receiving contrast, as fatigue is a common temporary side effect.
 Most patients find that their energy levels return to normal within 6–12 hours as their bodies process and eliminate the contrast material.

-Staying well-hydrated is perhaps the most effective strategy for reducing contrast side effects and shortening their duration.
+Staying well-hydrated is perhaps the most effective strategy for reducing contrast reactions and shortening their duration.
 Gadolinium contrast is removed from the body primarily through the kidneys, and adequate fluid intake helps flush the contrast from your system more quickly.

 Most radiologists recommend drinking an additional 2–3 glasses of water beyond your normal intake in the hours following your contrast-enhanced MRI.